Skip to main contentSkip to navigation

 How much does NVMe data recovery cost?

 NVMe SSD recovery costs $200–$2,500 across five tiers.
 Simple copy: $200.
-File system recovery: from $250.
+File system recovery: From $250.
 Circuit board repair: $600–$900.
-Firmware reconstruction via PC-3000 NVMe module: $900–$1,200.
+Firmware reconstruction via PC-3000 SSD: $900–$1,200.
 NAND swap: $1,200–$2,500.
 NVMe costs more at the firmware and board tiers because the PCIe protocol requires controller-specific diagnostic mode access.

 Why is SSD data recovery so expensive?

 SSD recovery requires a PC-3000 SSD system ($10,000+), technicians with component-level soldering skills, and controller-specific firmware knowledge.
-Modern SSDs use AES-256 hardware encryption bound to the controller silicon.
+Most modern SSDs use AES-256 hardware encryption bound to the controller silicon.
 When the controller fails, the only recovery path is repairing the original circuit board using FLIR thermal imaging to locate faults and Hakko FM-2032 microsoldering to replace damaged components.
 You are paying for board-level engineering, not software scanning.

 Is there a fee if you cannot recover my SSD data?